Google Tag Manager

 CCM19.embeddingAccepted

-This event is fired each time the page is called up and the Consent-dialog is confirmed for each embedding that the page visitor has agreed to through their last configuration.
+This event is fired on every page view and upon confirmation of the consent-dialog for each embedding that the page visitor has consented to via their last configuration.

 Example:

-Here we would like to expressly point out that the use of the Google Tag Manager could be associated with a certain risk, as in most cases a cookie is set.
-This is not really technically necessary, but must be defined as such for it to work.
+We would like to expressly point out that the use of Google Tag Manager may involve a certain risk, as a cookie is set in most cases.
+This is not technically necessary, but must be defined as such in order for it to function.

-Furthermore, from the point of view of the Schrems II ruling with regard to Privacy Shield, the unsolicited integration of Google services is at least questionable and should be carefully considered.
-This means that the Google Tag Manager always sends at least the IP-address of the user to the Tag Manager server - and therefore also to Google.
+Furthermore, from the perspective of the Schrems II ruling regarding the Privacy Shield, the unsolicited integration of Google services is at least questionable and should be carefully considered.
+Thus, Google Tag Manager always sends at least the user’s IP-address to the Tag Manager server—and thereby also to Google.

-CCM19 is an alternative for the core function of the Google Tag Manager, i.e. implementing scripts on the website without having to edit the source code.
+CCM19 offers an alternative to the core function of Google Tag Manager, which is to implement scripts on the website without having to edit the source code.

 If in doubt, always consult a trusted legal advisor; we can only point out the technical basics here.